-The Manxman lacks the master’s quirkiness, that much is true.
+The Manxman lacks The Master of Suspense’s quirkiness, that much is true.
 The movie has a conventional love triangle and the melodrama is a bit thick.
-But the film does fit into the director’s oeuvre.
+But shockingly, I must add, the film does fit into the director’s oeuvre.

 Although not entirely obvious, The Manxman is not all that different from Hitchcock’s auteurist concoctions.
-It’s true that for Hitchcock this was just a “filler” (that’s what he called the films he made between his pet projects); a straight adaptation (by Eliot Stannard) of a then popular novel.
-But if you pay careful attention you’ll notice that this is indeed Hitchcockian.
+It’s true that for Hitchcock this was just a “filler” (that’s what he called the films he made between his pet projects), a straight adaptation (by Eliot Stannard) of a then popular novel.
+But if you pay careful attention you’ll notice that the movie is indeed Hitchcockian.

-The idea of a woman stuck between two men is a major plot point in many Hitch’s movies: Notorious (1946), Under Capricorn (1949), Dial M For Murder (1954), etc. There is even a bit of that in North by Northwest (1959) and Vertigo (1958).
-In each case the love triangle is an excuse to explore the idea of obligation versus personal feelings.
+The idea of a woman stuck between two men is a major plot point in many Hitchcock movies: Notorious (1946), Under Capricorn (1949), Dial M For Murder (1954), etc. In each case, the love triangle is an excuse to explore the idea of obligation versus personal feelings.
 In Hitchcock’s universe, the status quo always conspires against self-hood.

-The best thing about the movie, for me, at least, is actress Anny Ondra, who was the first bona fide Hitchcock heroine.
+The best thing about the movie is actress Anny Ondra, who was the first bona fide Hitchcock heroine.
 She had an extraordinary face, tailor-made for silent movies.
-Sadly, sound put an end to her career.
+Sadly, sound put an end to her glorious career in silent films.
 Ondra married legendary German boxer Max Schmeling and retired from films.

 Conclusions & Final Thoughts:

 While today’s audiences only care about Hitchcock’s thrillers, his early work is interesting because of the director’s idiosyncrasies.
-The Manxman is a tender little film, with an uncommonly heavy-hearted tone and plenty of poetic imagery.
-Heavy on romantic lyricism and populism, this small-scale melodrama shows Hitchcock at his most humane, compassionate.
+The Manxman is a tender little film, with an uncommonly melancholic tone and plenty of poetic imagery.
+Heavy on romantic lyricism and populism, this small-scale melodrama shows Hitchcock at his most humane and compassionate.
 Hitch’s dismissive attitude notwithstanding, this is a fine drama that made a strong impression on me.
 B&W, 100 minutes, Not Rated.